Sam’s Club Product Lead on Product Meets Culture (Part 2)

 Know Your Role

 The longer an organization’s been around the more complex it’s going to get.
 That’s just the way it is.
 Therefore, it can be really counterproductive to jump right into the job and assume that everyone knows what you do.
-Before PM’s jump into doing product, they need to understand how the organization works.
+Before PMs jump into doing product, they need to understand how the organization works in order to build value.
 In addition, they need to know how the organization thinks and what its goals are.

 - Business Analyst- Business teams want you to gather business requirements.

 - Project Manager- Operations wants you to get the predefined solution done on time.